eunwho2/evScope/README.md

 * Volts Per Division : there are 10 vertical divisions, 5 for + values and 5 for - values.
 This parameter sets the number of volts that can be displayed. for example if volts/division is 1 then the display can show +- 5 volts. if the sampled voltage is outside that range signals outside it will be off the screen.
+* Vertical Position : moves the x axis of each channel up or down to position them as desired

 ### HORIZONAL PARAMETERS